pirloforever21/Adaptive-GAN/README.md

 ## Experiments

-To run the WGAN-GP experiment with Universal

-To run the WGAN-GP experiment with ExtraAdam and the ResNet architecture on CIFAR10 with the parameters from the paper:
+To run the WGAN-GP experiment with UMP and the DCGAN architecture on CIFAR10:
-`python train_extraadam.py results\ --default --model resnet --cuda`
+`python train.py -alg UMP --model dcgan --cuda`

 The `--default` option loads the hyperparameters used in the paper for each experiments, they are available as JSON files in the `config` folder.

 The weights for our WGAN-GP and ResNet model trained with ExtraAdam is available in the `results` folder.

-For evaluation:
-`python eval_inception_score.py results/ExtraAdam/best_model.state`

-A `ipython` notebook is also available for the bilinear example [here](bilinear_wgan.ipynb).

 ## Results
 with Averaging: